 Okay, yes, the LELO Sona sort of looks like an internal organ.
 Maybe a simplified, cartoon stomach.
 But the LELO Sona promises a new kind of stimulation, one that reaches even the internal parts of your clitoris, so this piqued my curiosity.

-When I was approached about reviewing the LELO Sona, I agreed to under the understanding that this review is not an endorsement of LELO as a company.
-I cannot, at present, say that I support them.
+When I was approached about reviewing the LELO Sona, I agreed to with the understanding that this review is not an endorsement of LELO as a company.
+I cannot, at present, say that I support the company.
 This review will cover my experience with the LELO Sona only, and I will try to not let my personal feelings about the brand impact my views on the product itself.
-But for my readers: I urge you to take LELO’s history into consideration when choosing whether or not to purchase this product.

 What is this?